Signs of Hypoglycemia

 • Allergies

-• Severe emotional stress that doesn't go away
+• Severe or chronic stress that doesn’t go away

-Probably one of the biggest causes of hypoglycemia is the consumption of excess refined sugar, white flour and other refined carbohydrates.
+Probably one of the biggest causes of hypoglycemia is the consumption of excess refined sugar, white flour, and other refined carbohydrates.
 Our bodies were not designed genetically or physiologically equipped to metabolize the mass amount of refined food, which is stripped of any nutritional value, found in the typical diet of this day and age.
-This creates a continuous strain and abuse on your body's organs, such as the pancreas, the liver, the adrenals and other endocrine glands.
+This creates a continuous strain and abuse on your body’s organs, such as the pancreas, the liver, the adrenals, and other endocrine glands.
 The continuous ingestion of empty refined foods leads to malfunctioning of the glandular and metabolic systems.
+However, even complex carbohydrates contribute to low blood sugar when too many are eaten.

 Hypoglycemia Symptoms